-The Open Society Justice Initiative and Central European University invite applicants for the 2018 Summer School in Human Rights Litigation, to be held in Budapest from July 9 to 13.
+The Open Society Justice Initiative and Hertie School of Governance 2021 Summer School in Human Rights Litigation will be held in Berlin from June 7 to 11.

 The summer school provides a unique opportunity for human rights professionals to build on their experience and to develop their skills to successfully bring cases to the regional human rights systems and the UN treaty bodies, and to use those cases to achieve practical change.
 The curriculum will combine presentations, case studies, exercises, and discussion groups with preparatory work and further reading to ensure full maximum benefit for those attending the course.
 Participants will be invited to provide information on their work and those concrete examples will help shape discussion.

-Participants need not be practicing lawyers; however, they must have some experience in human rights litigation, and will ideally have one to five years’ experience in human rights practice.
+Participants need to be practicing lawyers with some experience in human rights litigation and should ideally have two to five years of experience in human rights practice.
+Participants will be required to submit examples of cases and issues that they are or have been involved in.
 Instruction will be in English.
-Bursaries towards tuition fees and expenses, including travel, are available where the need can be demonstrated.
+Bursaries towards expenses, including travel, are available where the need can be demonstrated.